Blog:

 I’m posting some photos here with their permission.
 It was such a pleasant time

 During the meeting, our conversation kept going on.
 It never stopped!
 About what did we talk?
 Of course, we talked about Korean food again even though we were eating delicious Korean food at the moment.
-We had su jung gwa, kimbap, mandu, kimchi, and rice cake!
+We had su jung gwa, gimbap, mandu, kimchi, and rice cake!
 Someone brought a bottle of wine and we could say “Cheers”!

 Kimchi